mebauer/mta-data/README.md

 # 1. Introduction
 Brief description about the dataset from the data dictionary:
 >This dataset provides an estimate of subway travel patterns based on scaled-up OMNY and MetroCard return tap and swipe data for 2023.
-It will provide estimated passenger volumes for all populated origindestination (OD) pairs aggregated by month, day of the week, and hour of day.
+It will provide estimated passenger volumes for all populated origin-destination (OD) pairs aggregated by month, day of the week, and hour of day.
 It also provides the name, ID, and approximate latitude and longitude of the origin and destination subway complexes.

 Additionally, the MTA wrote an article introducing the dataset that I've found useful and informative.
 In particular, how the dataset is aggregated.
 For example: *The format of this aggregated dataset allows users to understand for “an average 9 a.m. hour during the month of May,” roughly how many people travelled between two subway complexes.*